Simply go to the Commission’s website at https://publicfiles.fcc.gov.

 Political File (broadcasters)

 Yes.
 Entities may elect voluntarily to place their existing political files in the online file database.
-Entities that have fully transitioned to the online public file -- that is, entities that have uploaded all public file material to the FCC's online file database including all political file material required to be retained in the public file-- and that also provide online access to back-up political file material via the entity's own website when the FCC's online database is temporarily unavailable, will not be required to maintain a local public file.
-This option is not available to commercial broadcast licensees who must continue to retain a correspondence file that cannot be made available online for privacy reasons.
+Entities that have fully transitioned to the online public file -- that is, entities that have uploaded all public file material to the FCC's online file database including all political file material required to be retained in the public file -- and that also provide online access to back-up political file material via the entity's own website when the FCC's online database is temporarily unavailable, will not be required to maintain a local public file.

 Yes, there are folders for all components of the public file.
 The political file folder will contain subfolders for federal, state, and local candidates and for non-candidate issues.
 Entities are able to add subfolders for local candidates and for additional candidates if the need arises.